kubernetes/website/content/en/docs/tasks/configure-pod-container/user-namespaces.md

 {{< note >}}
 The feature gate to enable user namespaces was previously named `UserNamespacesStatelessPodsSupport`, when only stateless pods were supported.
-Only Kubernetes v1.25 through to v1.27 recognise `UserNamespacesStatelessPodsSupport`.
+Only Kubernetes v1.25 through to v1.27 recognize `UserNamespacesStatelessPodsSupport`.
 {{</ note >}}

 The cluster that you're using **must** include at least one node that meets the